davidnunez/I-AM/README.md

 ## Caution about the Null Hypothesis

-Note that if a programmer successfully authors a program that successfully runs on a World of dimensions (0,0),  it is likely they have achieved a singularity where they have written all of the programs and none of the programs at once.
+Note that if a programmer authors a program that successfully runs on a World of dimensions (0,0),  it is likely they have achieved a singularity where they have written all of the programs and none of the programs at once.

 Thus, it is an open question if the creator of such a program will continue to exist or if they ever existed at all.